saiuttejr/totallynotinsta/README.md

 # TotallyNotInsta

-This is a parody Instagram application built using Laravel and MongoDB.
+This is a parody Instagram-clone application built using Laravel and MongoDB.

 ## Overview